Message-Passing State-Space Models: Improving Graph Learning with Modern Sequence Modeling: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs), especially Message-Passing Neural Networks (MPNNs), have become a staple in learning from graph-structured data.
-However, traditional MPNNs like GCNs \citep{Kipf2016} face challenges in propagating information across distant nodes due to issues such as over-squashing \citep{alon2021on, Topping2022,di2023over} and vanishing gradients \citep{di2023over, pmlr-v28-pascanu13, arroyo25vanishing}, which hinder performance in tasks requiring long-range dependency modeling \citep{dwivedi2022long}.
-While various strategies—such as rewiring \citep{Topping2022, karhadkar2023fosr,drew}, transformers \citep{Kreuzer2021,Ying2021,graphgps,Dwivedi2021,dwivedi2022graph}, and weight-space regularization \citep{gravina_adgn, gravina_swan} have been proposed to improve signal propagation, a principled and simple solution to overcome these issues of MPNNs remains elusive, in the sense that most aforementioned methods require significant architectural modifications, and cannot be applied to traditional MPNNs like GCN \citep{Kipf2016}.
+Graph Neural Networks (GNNs) \citep{GNNsurvey,gravina2023survey}, and in particular Message-Passing Neural Networks (MPNNs) \citep{MPNN}, have become a standard tool for learning from graph-structured data.
+Yet, traditional MPNNs such as GCNs \citep{Kipf2016} struggle to propagate information across distant nodes due to phenomena like over-squashing \citep{alon2021on, topping2022understanding,di2023over} and, more generally, vanishing gradients \citep{di2023over, pmlr-v28-pascanu13, arroyo25vanishing}, which limit their effectiveness on tasks requiring long-range dependency modeling \citep{dwivedi2022long}.
+While a variety of remedies have been proposed, ranging from rewiring techniques \citep{topping2022understanding, karhadkar2023fosr,drew}, to transformers \citep{kreuzer2021rethinking,ying2021transformers,graphgps,Dwivedi2021,dwivedi2022graph}, to regularization strategies in weight space \citep{gravina_adgn, gravina_swan}, these often rely on heavy architectural modifications and typically do not extend cleanly to standard MPNNs like GCNs.